thumun/lab08-hydra/README.md

 ### 3. Your own cool effect!

-   * Use one of the provided texture png’s in order to add a screenspace shadow pattern onto the shadows of the scene!
-   * Hint 1: What does the "ShadowAttenuation" variable do?

-Extra Credit:
- * Add some soft interpolation at the edges of your bands, for smooth transitions between color bands.
-Create a "smoothness" parameter that adjusts the degree of smoothness!
+   * Create your own shader effect!
+If you need a starting point, try starting with the "random" button at the top of the hydra page.

 # Submission:
 - Create a pull request against this repository
-- In your readme, add screenshots of your results for Puzzles 1, 2 and 3
+- In your readme, add links to your solutions for each of the puzzles, three links total
 - Profit